- Emergency Management

 - Everyone is encouraged to participate in the drill by practicing seeking secure, safe shelter from a tornado.
 This test will be broadcast over NOAA All-Hazards Weather Radio and many local television and radio stations.

-- We encourage everyone to abide by the health and safety guidelines related to Covid-19 during the tornado test which including stating at least 6 feet from other people when possible and wearing a mask.
-If that's not possible then simply sheltering in place or discussing where you'd go and what you'd do are other options.
+- We encourage everyone to abide by local health and safety guidelines related to Covid-19 during the tornado test.
+If that is not possible then simply sheltering in place or discussing where you'd go and what you'd do are other options.

 - Tornadoes pack some of the fastest winds on Earth and are deadly to anyone caught in their path.
 Kansas averages 95 tornadoes per year but has seen up to 187, with the peak tornado season running from April to June.

-Day 3 - Lightning Safety - Wednesday, March 3rd
+Day 3 - Lightning Safety "When Thunder Roars, Go Indoors!" - Wednesday, March 8th

 - Every lightning strike can be deadly.
 Lightning strikes the U.S. 25 Million times and kills 47 people on average each year.
 Many of these deaths occur outdoors and are preventable.